 Where is NPC located in the human anatomy?

 The association between EBV infection and NPC is well documented and cells with EBV genome are present in virtually all NPC cells.
-Epstein–Barr virus (EBV) was classified by the International Agency for Cancer Research (IARC) as a Class I carcinogen for NPC in 1997.
+EBV was classified by the International Agency for Cancer Research (IARC) as a Class I carcinogen for NPC in 1997.
 The earliest forms of cancer cells, known as carcinoma in-situ (Stage 0)- classified by both World Health Organization (WHO) and American Joint Committee on Cancer (AJCC), (also found to contain copies of Epstein-Barr virus (EBV) DNA, indicating the important role of EBV in the early development of NPC.